Mass media in Qatar: Publishing

 Qatar established a foothold in the publications market with the founding of Bloomsbury Qatar Foundation Publishing in 2008.
 Qatar Foundation ceased its partnership with Bloomsbury Publishing in 2015, and created its own publishing house in its place under the name Hamad Bin Khalifa University Press.
 Another Qatari book publisher, Katara Publishing House, was established in 2018.

 Qatar also holds annual book fairs to celebrate the new publications produced by the local publication companies.
 In the 30th annual Qatari International Book Fair there was a number of publishing companies that participated.
-Lusail Publishing House, Roza Publishing House are some of the new additions to the publication companies.
+Lusail Publishing House and Roza Publishing House are some of the new additions to the publication companies.